My IBM Log in Subscribe

 Security

 VMs improve security in several ways compared to operating systems, which run directly on hardware.
-Using an external program, you can scan a VM file for malicious software.
+You can scan a VM file for malicious software by using an external program.
 You can create a snapshot of the VM at any point and restore it to that state if it becomes infected with malware, effectively taking the VM back in time.
-The fast, easy creation of VMs also makes it possible to delete and recreate a compromised VM quickly, hastening recovery from malware infections.
+The fast, easy creation of VMs makes it possible to quickly delete and re-create a compromised VM, hastening recovery from malware infections.

 Sustainability